betaflight/betaflight.com/docs/development/Blackbox-Internals.md

 #### Firmware type (optional)

 Because Blackbox records the internal flight controller state, the interpretation of the logged data will depend on knowing which flight controller recorded it.
-To accomodate this, the name of the flight controller should be recorded:
+To accommodate this, the name of the flight controller should be recorded:

 ```
 H Firmware type:Cleanflight